berserkware/waffleweb/docs/How-To-Guides/Templating.rst

 Changing the Jinja Enviroment .............................

-You can change the enviroment that Jinja uses by putting a variable in your ``settings.py`` called "JINJA_ENVIROMENT".
+You can change the enviroment that Jinja uses by add a item to your app settings dictionary called "JINJA_ENVIROMENT".
 You can set the variable to a ``Enviroment`` object.

 .. code-block:: python